aotabekov91/willmann_modes/README.md

 # Willmann modes

-Here all modes will be collected for [willmann](https://github.com/aotabekov91/willmann).
+All modes for [willmann](https://github.com/aotabekov91/willmann) will be collected here.

 ## Install